 Sali-Wyn Ryan is a Violinist with the Royal Philharmonic Orchestra.
 Since graduating from the Guildhall School of Music and Drama in 1999 she has led a varied and exciting musical career, combining Orchestral, Chamber and Solo work which has taken her all over the world.
-Alongside her RPO schedule she performs and tours regularly with the Philharmonia and has extensive free-lance experience with ensembles such as BBC Symphony Orchestra, WNO, ENO, Bournemouth Symphony Orchestra, London Festival Opera and Royal Northern Sinfonia.
+Alongside her RPO schedule she performs and tours regularly with the Philharmonia and has extensive free-lance experience with ensembles such as BBC Symphony Orchestra, BBC NOW, WNO, ENO, Bournemouth Symphony Orchestra, London Festival Opera and Royal Northern Sinfonia.
 Sali is a highly active member of the RPO education and learning department, ‘Resound’ and frequently works alongside creative workshop leaders to develop new ways of accessing music.
 Most recently she has been highly involved in a pioneering stroke rehabilitation programme,

 working with patients and therapists in the North of England.

 Alongside her career as a violinist, Sali-Wyn was, for many years a part-time Music Producer for Classic FM where she worked closely with many presenters.
 She has assisted in providing musicians and creating events for several organisations, including collaborations with Sky Arts, Classic FM, Mazda, Airbnb, Great Western Railways and Battersea Dogs Home!
 In 2012 she organised a large Flashmob event to celebrate

 In 2016, Sali founded her own small events company, ‘Classical PopUps’ which is an exciting initiative with a simple concept: exceptional musicians performing in convivial surroundings.
 The company is enjoying great success and has already teamed up with several artists, venues and promoters to create one off experiences for audiences.

 Sali runs the company, designs the website, manages events and liaises with venues.